Masters of Contemporary Art

 Our studios are surrounded by the Printmaking Workshop, Metal Workshop, Wood Workshop, Casting Room, Kiln Shed, Carving Bays, Spray Room and the Printmaking suite – all with specialist technical support.
 Students also have access to our darkrooms and photographic equipment as well the College’s Digital Suite.
 Our studios are adjacent to the College of Art library and close to both the University Main Library and the National Library of Scotland and just ten minutes walk from Edinburgh’s major centres for contemporary art.

 The School of Art contributes to Edinburgh’s contemporary art sector.
 Students benefit directly from our partners’ teaching and research input into their work, as well as from the considerable resources and experience they offer.
-Postgraduates exhibit their work in the Talbot Rice, Embassy and Edinburgh Sculpture Workshop as well as in other venues in and beyond Scotland.
+Postgraduates exhibit their work in the Talbot Rice and Embassy Gallery as well as in other venues in and beyond Scotland.

 Students make regular applications for funding and exhibition opportunities as part of their studies.
 Many have been selected for major residencies, exhibitions and prizes such as Bloomberg New Contemporaries and CuratorLab.
 Students are encouraged to join the Embassy Gallery, Generator Projects, Transmission Gallery, the International Association of Art Critics, the College Art Association and the Scottish Artist Union.